Presidential library system: Presidential libraries outside NARA

-In May 2017, it was announced that the Barack Obama Presidential Center, the planned location of the presidential library of Barack Obama, would not be part of the NARA system, making Obama the first president since Calvin Coolidge not to have a federally funded facility.
+In May 2017, it was announced that the Barack Obama Presidential Center, the planned location of the presidential library of Barack Obama, would not be part of the NARA system, making Obama the first president since Calvin Coolidge not to have a federally owned facility.
 Instead, in a "new model" the nonprofit Obama Foundation will partner with the NARA on digitization and making documents available.
-The Chicago Park District began related construction in August and suspended it in September 2018.
-It was announced that the city of Chicago would own the Center.
+It was announced that the City of Chicago would own the center.

 History

 Historically, all presidential papers were considered the personal property of the president.
 Some took them at the end of their terms, others destroyed them, and many papers were scattered.
 Though many pre-Hoover collections now reside in the Manuscript Division of the Library of Congress, others are split among other libraries, historical societies, and private collections.
-However, many materials have been lost or deliberately destroyed.
+However, many materials have been lost or (accidentally or deliberately) destroyed.

 Lucretia Rudolph Garfield, the wife of James A. Garfield (president from March 4, 1881, until his death on September 19, 1881) added a Memorial Library wing to their family home in Mentor, Ohio, four years after his assassination.
-The James A. Garfield National Historic Site is operated by the National Park Service and the Western Reserve Historical Society.
+The James A. Garfield National Historic Site was operated by the National Park Service and the Western Reserve Historical Society until 2008 when the historical society gave over full control to the National Parks.

 National Archives

 In 1939, President Franklin Delano Roosevelt donated his personal and presidential papers to the federal government.
-At the same time, Roosevelt pledged part of his estate at Hyde Park, New York to the United States, and friends of the president formed a non-profit corporation to raise funds for the construction of the library and museum building.
+At the same time, Roosevelt pledged part of his estate at Hyde Park, New York, to the United States, and friends of the president formed a non-profit corporation to raise funds for the construction of the library and museum building.
 Roosevelt's decision stemmed from his belief that presidential papers were an important part of the national heritage and should be accessible to the public.
 He asked the National Archives to take custody of his papers and other historical materials and to administer his library.
 On June 30, 2013, new interactive and multimedia exhibits developed by the National Archives and Records Administration (NARA) opened to the public as part of the first renovation of this library since its opening.

 In 1950, Harry S. Truman decided that he, too, would build a library to house his presidential papers and helped to galvanize congressional action.